RutikYerunkar/AgentEval/README.md

 # 📊 Real evaluation evidence included in the repository

 This repository does not only contain framework code.
-It includes **three saved evaluation runs** plus terminal-output evidence in `Outputs.docx`.
+It includes **three saved evaluation runs** plus terminal output evidence in `Outputs.docx`.

 The included demo loaded **10 public SEC 10-K filings** across Apple, Amazon, Meta, Microsoft, and NVIDIA: